top of page

 How to improve Daily for Remote Teams

-While doing the Daily Stand-up, the Team has to see the virtual story board in order to easily see the progress or bottlenecks.
-Additionally, the board helps the team to create more transparency and to connect the members’ discussions to the stories on the board.
+During the Daily Stand-up, it is essential for the Team to refer to the digital story board to easily track progress and identify any obstacles.
+Furthermore, the board enhances transparency within the team and facilitates linking discussions among members to the stories displayed on the board.

-• Play the Daily Stand-up Game and encourage the people online to show the cards in the camera.
-The Scrum Master should make sure to involve everyone while playing the game, in a way or another, e.g. by pointing out the most Agile location, or the best headphones in the world (the biggest ears to listen).
+• Try out the Daily Stand-up Game and motivate remote participants to show their cards on camera.
+The Scrum Master should ensure that everyone is involved in the game, perhaps by recognizing the most agile location or the best headphones in the group (the ones with the biggest ears to listen).

 A nightmare remote Daily:

-- Microphone is ON: people are tapping on the computer while they should be listening to their colleagues or visiting the toilet
+• Microphone is enabled: individuals are typing on the computer instead of listening to their colleagues or taking breaks

-- No virtual story board is shared, everyone speaks without visualising the progress
+• No virtual storyboard is being shared, everyone is discussing without visualizing the progress

 Check List:

-1. Do all your team members have access to the agreed communication channels (chat, voice, video)?
+1. Are all team members equipped with access to the designated communication channels (chat, voice, video)?

 -----------------